 5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

-“When we think of an emergency fund, we simply want to make sure that someone has cash on hand for anything that’s unexpected,” says Lauren Anastasio, CFP at personal finance company SoFi.
-“Whether it’s a matter of getting you from one paycheck to the next, transitioning from that lifestyle of living paycheck to paycheck, or something a little more substantial, like the ability to support yourself should you lose your job, it really can serve in a variety of fashions.”
+"When we think of an emergency fund, we simply want to make sure that someone has cash on hand for anything that's unexpected," says Lauren Anastasio, CFP.
+"Whether it's a matter of getting you from one paycheck to the next, transitioning from that lifestyle of living paycheck to paycheck, or something a little more substantial, like the ability to support yourself should you lose your job, it really can serve in a variety of fashions."

 Everyone knows, on some level, that it's important to have some savings to use in case of emergency; what those savings look like, where they're stored, and what they're used for are aspects of the emergency fund that aren't quite as clear, though.
 To help clear up some of the confusion, Anastasio answered our major questions about emergency funds.
 With any luck, her smart, accomplishable advice will have even the least financially savvy among us moving a little closer to that most essential of financial goals: establishing an emergency fund.

 A few reminders first: Everyone is different, and all financial situations are different.
 Some people have plenty of financial support from their families; some are facing student, medical, or credit card debt (or a mix of them).
 When reading personal finance tips, it's important to consider everything within the context of your personal financial situation and do what's best for you.
-That said, if you've managed to get through the coronavirus pandemic without major financial impacts and you don't have an emergency fund, now's the time to build one.
-If you had to rely on your emergency savings for a few months but are now on better financial footing, do what you can to replenish those funds in case hardship strikes again.
+That said, if you've managed to get through life without major financial impacts and you don't have an emergency fund, now's the time to build one.
+Or, if you recently had to rely on your emergency savings for a few months but are now on better financial footing, do what you can to replenish those funds in case hardship strikes again.

 Ready to save?
 Read on for some rules for the emergency fund you're going to want to start working on, stat.